Great Leaders Are Open-Minded

 Some individuals are predisposed to enjoy new experiences or ideas, however, anyone can develop their skills of open-mindedness.
 It is a process that involves not only your own efforts at being accepting and welcoming of new suggestions, but also of creating an environment where your direct reports are willing to volunteer their ideas.
 Be patient – it takes time for mutual trust and understanding to form between leaders and employees.
 Attempting to force or rush the process is likely to backfire, derailing your progress.

-In assessing how open-minded you are new ideas, ask yourself the following questions:
+In assessing how open-minded you are to new ideas, ask yourself the following questions:

 Be respectful: As you begin to develop your open-mindedness, you may find that you need to “fake it ‘til you make it”.
 In this case, the easiest step to take to begin being more open is to be respectful when others offer to share ideas with you.
 Allow the other person time to make their suggestion, never belittle or insult an idea, and thank them for their input.
 Being open-minded does not mean taking every suggestion given to you, but it does mean taking every suggestion seriously.